Bryce Gibbs (Australian rules footballer): Pre-AFL

 Gibbs was an exceptional youth talent, which led to much speculation about his ultimate AFL drafting.
-In 2004 he won Glenelg's Under 17s best and fairest award, despite spending part of the season playing SANFL reserve grade.
-That year he also captained the South Australian under 16s team at the national championships.
+In 2004 he won Glenelg's Under-17s best and fairest award despite spending part of the season playing SANFL reserve grade.
+That year he also captained the South Australian under-16s team at the national championships.

-From round 7 of the 2005 season, at age 16, he debuted in Glenelg's League team and was a regular until the end of the 2006 season.
+From Round 7 of the 2005 season, at age 16, he debuted in Glenelg's League team and was a regular until the end of the 2006 season.
 Playing as a teenager against grown men in the SANFL, Gibbs excelled, coming third in the club's 2006 best and fairest and dominating recent former AFL players during the season.

-He featured prominently in the 2006 under-18 national championships where he was captain of South Australia.
-He was selected as the All-Australian ruck rover and was judged South Australia's Most Valuable Player.
+He featured prominently in the 2006 under-18 national championships, where he was captain of South Australia.
+He was selected as the Under-18 All-Australian ruck-rover and was judged South Australia's Most Valuable Player.
 He also co-captained the Australian youth side against an Irish youth side in an international tournament in Australia in 2006.

 Recruitment

 Speculation that Gibbs would be the No. 1 draft pick began early in the 2006 season.
 Although his father Ross Gibbs had a 253-game career with Glenelg, Bryce was ineligible to be taken by the Adelaide Crows under the father–son rule, much to the Crows' chagrin, because Ross had not yet played 200 of those games before the Crows entered the Australian Football League in 1991.

-When Essendon and Carlton met in round 16 of 2006, the sides were firmly entrenched at the bottom of the ladder, with Carlton having lost its last seven games and Essendon a then-club-record fourteen.
+When Essendon and Carlton met in Round 16 of 2006, the sides were firmly entrenched at the bottom of the ladder, with Carlton having lost its last seven games and Essendon a then-club-record fourteen.
 Speculation that the result would decide the wooden spoon (and hence the first draft pick) led to the game jokingly being dubbed the "Bryce Gibbs Cup" by some in the media.
 The match ended in a draw.

 Carlton ultimately finished last, and subsequently selected Gibbs with the first overall pick in the 2006 AFL draft (held on 25 November 2006).
-He was given the No. 4 guernsey, formerly worn by club champion and administrator (and later, president), Stephen Kernahan, who was also close friend and former Glenelg teammate of Gibbs' father.
+He was given the No. 4 guernsey, formerly worn by club champion and administrator (and later, president), Stephen Kernahan, who was also a close friend and former Glenelg teammate of Gibbs' father.